Should I date a friend?

 - Be upfront and clear about your feelings when you ask them out, which will help reduce any confusion or mixed signals.

-- Just because you have a good friendship doesn’t automatically mean you will have a prefect relationship, so never assume you will live happily ever after.
+- Just because you have a good friendship doesn’t automatically mean you will have a perfect relationship, so never assume you will live happily ever after.

 - Keep in mind that your group of friends could be affected by your choice to ask out a friend.